In this episode of the Ikigai Podcast, Nick speaks with Professor Daiki Kato to explore the importance of roles in perceiving ikigai in our lives.

 Daiki’s ikigai

-Daiki states that he has several sources of ikigai.
+Daiki has several sources of ikigai.
 One of these is definitely his success in his social role.
 He also feels ikigai every time people take notice of his team’s research.
 More personal sources of ikigai include family, friends, and hobbies.

 Conclusion

-Our roles play an important part in feeling more ikigai in our lives; our lives are composed of various roles which make up who we are.
+Our lives are composed of various roles which make up who we are.
 We can play different roles for every person that we meet, and each person may see us differently – but all roles are similar in that they can have a notable impact on others' lives.
 If we just pay attention to the roles that we have and how each may impact others, we can feel a sense of significance which can lead to feeling more ikigai in our lives.